Marriage Counseling and Couple’s Therapy

 Let your partner know that the purpose of marriage counseling is to figure out the source of the discord, so it can hopefully be overcome.

 Some threats to open communication are behaviors that we may not be aware of on our own.
-Some of these behaviors only emerge in times of stress while others may be a routine that we frequently fall into without realizing it.
+Some of these behaviors only emerge in times of stress, yet others may be a routine that we frequently fall into without realizing it.

 Repeated disagreements can cause us to get defensive.
-Suddenly, everything feels like an attack, which may prevent a partner from feeling able to communicate.
+Suddenly, everything feels like an attack, which may prevent a partner from feeling able to communicate honestly.

 Another response that can be detrimental to communication is when a partner shuts down and refuses to continue discussing an issue.